CreatifyPlatform/NiFTyHextris/README.md

-# NiFTy
+# NiFTyHextris
 Browser based Game where players can claim NFT collectibles

 ## Inspiration

 To build a cool game using Chainlink VRF to allow gamers to claim NFTs once they achieve a high score.
+Refactored version of [Hextris](https://github.com/Hextris/hextris) to support creation of NFT after achieving high score.

 ## What it does